Universal quantum computation via scalable measurement-free error correction: Measurement-free concatenation

-In \cref{fig:concatenation}, we show the logical error rate $p_L$, calculated by averaging over the eigenstates of the logical Pauli operators~\cite{pedersen2007}.
-The numerical results indicate that the failure rate of $\mathcal{C}_N$ scales asymptotically as $p^{t_N+1}$, within the sampling uncertainties.
-This is the expected behavior for a protocol that is robust against $t_N$ faults at the circuit level.
-Furthermore, for real implementations, it is worth noticing that the pseudothreshold $p_\ast$ is at a level that is attainable by current state-of-the-art experiments.
-In particular, we extract $p_\ast \simeq \numlist{3.6e-3; 1.9e-3; 1.1e-3}$ for the first three levels of concatenation.
-Overall, these results indicate that such MF error-correcting protocols can achieve below-breakeven logical error rates in state-of-the-art quantum hardware, for which physical error rates below $\qty{0.1}{\percent}$ are believed to be achievable.
+In \cref{fig:concatenation}, we show the logical error rate per cycle $p_L = 1 - F_I^{1/N_\mathrm{C}}$, calculated by averaging over all the eigenstates of the logical Pauli operators, cf.~\cref{eq:fidelity-ccz}.
+The numerical results indicate that the failure rate of $\mathcal{C}_N$ scales asymptotically as $p^{t_N+1}$, as expected for a protocol that is robust against $t_N$ faults at the circuit level.
+From this data, we extract an asymptotic threshold $p_\mathrm{th} \simeq \num{1.2e-3}$, and the pseudothresholds in \cref{tab:properties}, potentially relevant for real implementations.
+Compared to universal concatenated constructions that rely on measurements~\cite{chamberland2017}, we note that our protocol has a comparable asymptotic threshold, despite having the overhead of being measurement-free.
+For higher levels of concatenations, we can approximate the logical error rate sufficiently below threshold as $p_L(p) \sim p_L(p_\mathrm{th}) \left( p / p_\mathrm{th} \right)^{t_N + 1}$.
+As shown in the inset of \cref{fig:concatenation}, we can then estimate the level of concatenation required to reach a target $p_L$.

+Overall, these results indicate that the MF error-correcting protocols can achieve below-breakeven logical error rates on near-term quantum devices, assuming physical error rates below $\qty{0.1}{\percent}$, generally considered within reach.
+In particular, state-of-the-art trapped ion platforms have already demonstrated comparable error rates~\cite{moses2023,loschnauer2024,chen2024} and neutral atom arrays are making rapid progress towards this goal~\cite{ma2022,evered2023,finkelstein2024,tsai2024,muniz2025}.
+Furthermore, a few layers of concatenation ($N \leq 3$) are sufficient to achieve a strong suppression of logical errors, within the regimes of interest for next-generation devices~\cite{preskill2025}.